 On the contrary, card benefits usually focus on luggage loss, electronics warranties, travel assistance, card replacement, rental car damage and loss, and travel accidents.

-To this end, relying on card benefits alone lacks:
+Relying on card benefits alone lacks:

 - Payment for trip cancellation

 - Comprehensive medical coverage from physicians to tests or scans